Variety (magazine): Film reviews

 On January 19, 1907, Variety published what is considered the first film review in history.
 Two reviews written by Sime Silverman were published: Pathe's comedy short An Exciting Honeymoon and Edison Studios' western short The Life of a Cowboy directed by Edwin S. Porter.
 Variety discontinued reviews of films between March 1911 until January 1913 as they were convinced by a film producer, believed to be George Kleine, that they were wasting space criticizing moving pictures and others had suggested that favorable reviews brought too strong a demand for certain pictures to the exclusion of others.
 Despite the gap, Variety is still the longest unbroken source of film criticism in existence.

 In 1930 Variety also started publishing a summary of miniature reviews for the films reviewed that week and in 1951 the editors decided to position the capsules on top of the reviews, a tradition retained today.

-Film reviewers
+Film reviewers' pen names pre-1991

 Writing reviews was a side job for Variety staff, most of whom were hired to be reporters and not film or theatre critics.
 Many of the publication's reviewers identified their work with four-letter pen names ("sigs") rather than with their full names.
 The practice stopped in August 1991.
-Those abbreviated names include the following:
+Those abbreviated names included the following: